Stefina-11/Language-Translator/README.md

 Hugging Face Transformers – for accessing powerful multilingual translation models

-Langdetect – for lightweight language identification
+fastText – for robust language identification

 ## 🚀 How to Use